 Get money back for online purchases

 Shop through Rakuten to get money back from hundreds of stores.
 This includes necessities like baby supplies and tires for your car.
 Sign up for Rakuten here and get $10 free.

 Of all these options, this one is by far the easiest, because it requires no extra work on your end after you’ve set up the apps.
 With these apps, you securely connect debit or credit cards, and whenever you make a purchase at one of the app’s retail partners, you automatically earn cash back.

 Here are the two main apps that work this way:

 Dosh: Partners include some grocery stores (e.g. 2% cash back at Sam’s Club), as well as retail stores and restaurants, both local and chains.
 Sign up for Dosh here and get $5 free when you link a card.

 Drop: Much more limited than Dosh, at least for now.
 You can only pick 5 stores to connect for automatic rewards.
-Sign up for Drop here and use code ZZHLY for $5 free when you link a card.
+Sign up for Drop here.

 I started using both of these apps recently, but I love the concept of totally hands-off cash back.
 Your first passive income stream!